Master the Art of Travelling with Just a Carry-On

 Speaking of dirty clothes: plan to do laundry in your rental, in your room, in a laundromat or pay to have your clothes washed.

-Travel packs of laundry detergent are easy to find at drugstores or we use this at home, so it’s easy enough to bring a few strips.
+Travel packs of laundry detergent are easy to find at drugstores, or use laundry soap strips.

 6. Use Solids Instead of Liquids

-There are a lot of products that come in bars instead of liquids, like shampoo & conditioner, moisturizers, sunscreen, etc. This will allow you to travel with carry-on luggage and follow the limits for liquids (read your airline specifics before you leave).
+There are many products that come in bars instead of liquids, such as shampoo & conditioner, moisturizers, and sunscreen.
+This will allow you to travel with carry-on luggage and follow the limits for liquids (read your airline's specifics before you leave).

 Some Downsides to Travelling Light